Changes to Financial Help for Certain Non-Citizens

 The federal government has made changes that significantly impact all Affordable Care Act health insurance marketplaces, including Get Covered New Jersey.
-These federal updates affect 2026 health insurance plans and the upcoming Open Enrollment Period, which runs November 1, 2025, through January 31, 2026.
+These federal updates affected 2026 health insurance plans.

-Since 2021, the federal government provided increased financial help to Marketplace consumers through enhanced premium tax credits.
+Prior to 2021, the federal government provided advanced premium tax credits to eligible individuals to buy health coverage through Get Covered New Jersey.
+Beginning in 2021, the federal government provided increased financial help to Marketplace consumers through enhanced premium tax credits.
 Many New Jerseyans qualified for record levels of financial help.
-Unless Congress acts and extends the enhanced premium tax credits, this increased financial help will end on December 31, 2025.
+However, Congress did not extend the enhanced premium tax credits and this increased financial help ended on December 31, 2025.

-While financial help will still be available next year, many enrollees will receive less than they did before, resulting in higher premiums for most health insurance plans in 2026.
+While financial help will still be available, many enrollees will receive less than they did before, resulting in higher premiums for most health insurance plans in 2026.

-Additional information about the impact of expiring premium tax credits on Get Covered New Jersey consumers can be found below, which include press releases issued by the Department.
+Additional information about the impact of the expired premium tax credits on Get Covered New Jersey consumers can be found below, which include press releases issued by the Department.

 Press Release: NJ Department of Banking and Insurance Releases Final Health Insurance Rates for the Individual Market for Plan Year 2026

-- Stay informed – Be sure to read any notices or emails you receive from Get Covered New Jersey or your insurance company as the Open Enrollment Period approaches.
+- Be sure to read any notices or emails you receive from Get Covered New Jersey or your insurance company.

 - Get Help - consumers are encouraged to use the free assistance available in local communities throughout the state.